 - sunken cheeks

-Your surgeon will help you identify the parts of your face that you like and don’t like in order to determine what operation best suits you.
+Dr Sanki will help identify the parts of your face and neck that you like and don’t like in order to determine what operation best suits you.
 Your skin, facial muscles and bone structure will be analysed.
 Clinical photographs will be taken, and analysed with you.

 A facelift is an operation of moderate duration and risk and so requires a thorough medical workup beforehand and will be performed in a licenced hospital facility in Sydney’s south.
 It is important to determine if you have any medical conditions that could interfere with safe facial surgery.

 Written information will be provided to you, so that you can consider your options.
 If a facelift is appropriate the benefits and risks of surgery will be discussed in detail.
-You should consider facial surgery carefully, and you will have the opportunity to see your surgeon in another consultation should new questions arise after your first visit
+You should consider facial plastic surgery carefully, and you will have the opportunity to see Dr Sanki in another consultation in Kogarah should new questions arise after your first visit.

-Facelift surgery is often complemented by blepharoplasty, brow lift, fat grafting and injectables.
+Face and necklift surgery are often complemented by blepharoplasty, brow lift, fat grafting and injectables.
 A consultation with our skin care specialist regarding your skin care regimen and non-surgical rejuvenation is recommended.
 It can help to deal with the superficial signs of skin ageing such as dryness, pigmentation, fine lines and rosacea.

-There are different types of facelift.
+There are different types of face and necklift.
 All involve much more than tightening the skin.
 This gives the most natural and harmonious appearance to the face, rather than a tight, windswept appearance.
 Our Shire and Southern Sydney patients seek to achieve a healthy, fresh, un-operated look with their facial plastic surgery.